Photo of Russell Dickinson

 GDPR Policy

-Russell has developed a significant depth of expertise and experience in personal injury work over the years.
+Russell has developed a significant depth of expertise and experience in personal injury work during his over twenty years in practice.
 He is regularly instructed to advise on expert evidence and is very experienced in dealing with experts in conference and at trial.
-He is regularly instructed for Joint Settlement Meetings and to advise in relation to negotiation and settlement tactics more generally.
+Russell regularly accepts instructions for Joint Settlement Meetings and is highly sought after for his advice in relation to negotiation and settlement tactics more generally.
 He also continues to attend court on a regular basis, for case management and at trial, which gives him an invaluable insight into the current court approach to various issues.
-He is regularly instructed for Costs and Case Management Hearings and is very experienced in dealing with contentious directions and disputes over costs budgets.
+He is regularly instructed for CCMC’s and he is very experienced in dealing with contentious directions and disputes over costs budgets in high value personal injury claims.

 As part of his commitment to developing solid working relationships, Russell often provides seminars to his solicitor and insurer clients.